 Shabaab suicide bombers attack new Somali president, Kenyan foreign minister

-Shabaab, al Qaeda's affiliate in Somalia and East Africa, sent three suicide bombers to attack Somalia's new president and Kenya's foreign minister as they were speaking at a hotel in Mogadishu.
+Shabaab, al Qaeda's affiliate in Somalia and East Africa, sent three suicide bombers to attack Somalia's new president and Kenya's foreign minister as they were speaking at a hotel in Mogadishu, the capital city.
 Although President Hassan Sheik Mohamud and Kenyan Foreign Minister Sam Ongeri were not hurt in the attack, seven people are reported to have been killed.
-Today' was Mohamud's first full day in office.
+Today was Mohamud's first full day in office.

 African Union forces guarding the Jazeera Palace Hotel opened fire on the Shabaab suicide bombers; two were shot and detonated their vests, another was killed before he could trigger his explosives, according to AMISOM, which also said that one of its soldiers were killed.